-- Inability or failure to demonstrate reasonable and successful academic progress.
+• Inability or failure to demonstrate reasonable and successful academic progress.
 Students completing coursework must complete a minimum of three courses per semester for two years.
 Master's students completing a thesis demonstrate and submit evidence of progress in writing every semester.
-A waiver may be requested by writing to the Chief Academic Officer stating the reason for the request and the specific time when progress will resume. - Plagiarism, cheating, deceit, fraudulence, unethical or disruptive behavior, forgery or vandalism. - Falsification of records, transcripts, or coursework documents submitted for review or credit. - Failure to submit work according to the standards specified in the manuals and instructions provided by the University and its Instructors. - Failure to maintain the tuition payment agreement.
+A waiver may be requested by writing to the Chief Academic Officer stating the reason for the request and the specific time when progress will resume.